dma-graveyard/MaritimeCloudPortalTestbed/README.md

 In addition, it leans more towards the DRY'er guidelines by John Papa, as outlined in "http://www.johnpapa.net/angular-app-structuring-guidelines/".
 Particularly we try to limit redundant use of "-controller" in JS-filenames when it is obvious that this is the only kind of JS content in a folder.
+Actually, we take the LIFT guidelines a bit further.
+Instead of introducing a js-file for each controller in a module, we gather them in a single js-file.
+It also may contain filters and very specialized directives.
+The reasoning is that we want to limit the maintenance of dependencies in the index.html file as well as the shared dependencies on module names that will be scattered across many a controller- or filter file.
+The rule of thumb, so far, is to have a single js-file in each component named after that component have it and define a corresponding angular module like this "mcp.<component name>".
+If the file gets to big then fall back to the more rigid one-file-per-controller rule but share the module name.
+(All this may of course change again in the future.)

 Also, we use users.html instead of user-list.html.